-21. Title: Food Product Recall Technology
+23. Title: Food Product Recall Technology

-Issue: The Salmonella outbreak in peanut products is the most recent example of how contaminated foods can end up on store shelves threatening consumer safety.
-There must be measures in place to ensure that recalled food is not sold to customers.
+Issue: The Salmonella outbreak in peanut products is an example of how contaminated foods can end up on store shelves threatening consumer safety.

-Legislative Platform: Support legislation, similar to SB 550 (2009-Florez) currently pending in the Legislature, that would require retail food stores to program their Point-of-Sale equipment to prevent products, subject to recall, from being sold to customers.
+Legislative Platform: Support legislation, similar to SB 550 (2009-Florez), which would ensure the prevention of food products, subject to recall, from being sold to customers.

 Background: San Joaquin County has recently been involved in the recall of several types of food products through retail food stores (i.e., grocery stores).
-California law requires retail food stores to remove products that are the subject of a recall from their shelves.
-Unfortunately, some products are inadvertently overlooked in the stores removal process, consequently, products recalled from retail food stores are sold to customers.
-SB 550 (Florez), as amended on August 31, 2009, would require retail food stores to program their point-of-sale (POS) equipment to prevent products subject to recall from being sold to customers.
-The POS system would notify the employee that the product is subject to a recall, and prevent sale of that product to the customer.
+California law requires retail food stores to remove products that are the subject of a recall, from their shelves.
+Unfortunately, some products are inadvertently overlooked in the stores' removal process, consequently, products recalled from retail food stores are sold to customers.

-The recent Salmonella outbreak in peanut products is one example of how contaminated foods are found on store shelves threatening consumer safety.
+The Salmonella outbreak in peanut products is one example of how contaminated foods are found on store shelves thereby threatening consumer safety.
 The products were originally produced in southwest Georgia, but were distributed across the nation.
 According to the Centers for Disease Control, this outbreak began in September of 2008.
-A recall was not issued until January of 2009, listing several hundred recalled products.
+A recall was not issued until January 2009, listing several hundred recalled products.
 Over 2,100 products have been voluntarily recalled, and the list continues to grow.
-In light of these facts, there must be measures in place to ensure that recalled food is not sold to customers.
+In light of these facts, measures must be put in place to ensure that recalled food is not sold to customers.